KyriakosPsa/KyriakosPsa/README.md

 #### 💬 About Me:
 - 🤝 Open to collaborating on intriguing Machine Learning or Deep Learning projects
-- 👨‍💻 All of my projects are available here
+- 👨‍💻 All of my personal projects are available here

 ---